ajz007/learngo-fakestoreapi/README.md

 ## Phase 2: Service layer

 We would follow the clean architecture: handler → service → client
+#### Objectives
+ - Have clear separation of concerns.
+(Dont pass *gin.Context beyond handler layer)
+ - Align with SOLID design principles
+ - Maintainable and testable using DI from main

 🧱 Step-by-Step Plan
 ✅ Step 2.1: Define the domain model (Product)